CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

      >**Note**: When the mirroring finishes the initial copying of the containers, a date will appear in the **Last Refresh** column.
 If data was successfully replicated, the **Total Rows** column will show the number of items replicated.

-## Task 05: Query the Source Database from Fabric
+### Task 05: Query the Source Database from Fabric

+In this task, you will execute queries on the source database through Microsoft Fabric to verify data accessibility and ensure the connection is properly established for mirroring.

 1. Go to the mirrored database in the Fabric portal.